 1. Find Your Starting Point – You need to know where you stand before you can calculate your study needs and set a USMLE study schedule.
 Instead of relying on non-standardized med school grades, sign up for NBME self-assessments or other tests for a better understanding of your baseline score, strengths, and weak points.

 2. Set a Goal – Define what you want to achieve at the end of your USMLE preparation.
 For instance, are you aiming to go above and beyond to set yourself up for Step 2 success (recommended) or just looking to pass the exam now that it’s pass/fail?
 Understudying may put you at risk of failing Step 1, so be sure to take career goals into account but be realistic, since jumping from a 140 baseline score to over 260 will require more time or effort than aiming for 200!

 3. Know Other Demands on Your Time – You need to know how much study time you can commit to USMLE preparation, and this depends on many factors.
 For instance, will you be studying full-time or on rotations while you study?
 Is there a deadline by which you need to take the exam?
 Could family or work obligations affect your USMLE study plan?

 With Cram Fighter you can block out the times where you can’t study and build your schedule around those.
 Try it free today!

 4. Plan Study Hours, Not Days – When you’re planning your USMLE study schedule, start thinking in terms of hours instead of days, weeks and months.
-On average, students taking the USMLE Step 1 exam will need at least 500-600 hours of study, which works out to 10 hours daily over 6-8 weeks.
+On average, USMLE Step 1 study schedule consists of at least 500-600 hours of study, which works out to 10 hours daily over 6-8 weeks.
 Individual students may need more, or less.

 5. Define Your Study Timeline – A timeline gives you a clear idea of how and when to study, as well as how hard you need to work.
 For instance, if you have a deadline for taking the test or outside responsibilities such as a job or family, you will need to allocate more time for USMLE Step 1 study than a full-time student does.